nllz/IRTF-HRPC/draft-association.md

     “We shape our tools and, thereafter, our tools shape us.”
         — John Culkin (1967)

 The Internet is a technology which shapes modern information societies.
 The ordering that the Internet provides is socio-technical, in other words, the Internet infrastructure and architecture consists of social and technological arrangements {{StarRuhleder}}.
-This odering is not always apparent because infrastructure also tends to hide itself in the societal woodwork {{Mosco}}, or with  {{Weiser}}: ‘The most profound technologies are those that disappear'.
+This ordering is not always apparent because infrastructure also tends to hide itself in the societal woodwork {{Mosco}}, or with  {{Weiser}}: ‘The most profound technologies are those that disappear'.
 Next to that infrastructure is often taken for granted by those using it.
 Infrastructure therefore mostly presents itself either to an epistemic community of experts {{Haas}} or to a larger public upon breakdown.
 With the increasing societal use of the Internet the importance of the Internet is growing, and the decisions made about its infrastructure and architecture therefore also become more important. {{RFC8280}} established the relationship between human rights and Internet protocols, and in this document we seek to uncover the relation between two specific human rights and the Internet infrastructure and architecture.

 The right to freedom of assembly and association protects collective expression, in turn, systems and protocols than enable communal communication between people and servers allow these rights to prosper.
 The Internet itself was originally designed as "a medium of communication for machines that share resources with each other as equals" {{NelsonHedlun}}, the Internet thus forms a basic infrastructure for the right freedom of assembly and association.

 The manner in which communication is designed and implemented impacts the ways in which rights can be excercised.
-For instance a decentralized and resilient architecture that protects anonimity and privacy, offers a strong protection for the exercise of such freedoms in the online environment.
+For instance a decentralized and resilient architecture that protects anonymity and privacy, offers a strong protection for the exercise of such freedoms in the online environment.
 At the same time, centralized solutions have enabled people to group together in recognizable places and helped the visbility of groups.
 In other words, different architectural designs come with different affordances, or characteristics.
 These characteristics should be taken into account at the time of design, and when designing, updating and maintaining other parts of the architecture and infrastructure.

 This draft continues the work started in {{RFC8280}} by investigating the exact impact of Internet protocols on a specific human rights, namely the right to freedom of assembly and association given their importance for the Internet, in order to mitigate (potential) negative impacts.